phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 To help us visualize all these pairwise distances, we will introduce the **contact map** of a given protein structure, which is a binary 2-D matrix indicating whether two alpha carbons are nearby.
 To be more precise, we establish a threshold distance, and then for a given structure *s*, we set *M*(*i*, *j*) = 1 if the distance *d*(<em>s</em><sub><em>i</em></sub>, <em>s</em><sub><em>j</em></sub>) is less than the threshold, and *M*(*i*, *j*) = 0 if *d*(<em>s</em><sub><em>i</em></sub>, <em>s</em><sub><em>j</em></sub>) is greater than or equal to the threshold.

 We can then color contact map values black if they are equal to 1 (close amino acids) and white if they are equal to 0 (distant amino acids).
 This gives us a simple visualization of which amino acids are nearby in the protein, even those that are distant along the protein backbone.

-The following figure shows the contact maps for the SARS-CoV-2 and SARS-CoV spike proteins; the similarity of these contact maps further illustrates the similarity of the two proteins' structures.
-If you're interested in producing these maps, we will do so in a later section with ProDy.
+The following figure shows the contact maps for the SARS-CoV-2 and SARS-CoV spike proteins (both full proteins and single chains).
+Note two things in these figures.
+First, many black values cluster around the main diagonal of the matrix, since amino acids that are near each other in the protein sequence will remain near each other in the 3-D structure.
+Second, the contact maps for the two proteins are very similar, driving home further the similarity of the two proteins' structures.
+(Interested in producing these maps?
+We will use ProDy to do so in a later section.)

 ![image-center](../assets/images/Contact.png){: .align-center}
 The contact maps of the SARS-CoV-2 spike protein (top-left), SARS-CoV spike protein (top-right), single chain of the SARS-CoV-2 spike protein (bottom-left), and single chain of the SARS-CoV spike protein (bottom-right).
 If the distance between the *i*-th and *j*-th amino acids in a protein structure is 20.0 Å or less, then the (*i*, *j*)-th cell of the figure is colored black.
 We see that SARS-CoV-2 and SARS S proteins have very similar contact maps, indicating similar structures.